Building Bridges Program

 How does the Program Work?

 Each semester a team of diverse student associates visits classrooms to share their personal experiences related to race and ethical issues, and lead discussions about inter-group relations with their peers.
 Topics may include interracial dating, minority scholarships segregation, affirmative action, Black History Month, the effects the media has on racism, diversity on campus, and or sexual orientation.
 The result is a lively discussion that produces a different perspective for many students.
-By all accounts, the inter-group dialogue has met with measurable success since it began twenty years ago.
+By all accounts, the inter-group dialog has met with measurable success since it began twenty years ago.